dionmes/node-red-contrib-soma-smartblinds2/README.md

 The Node accepts the following commmands;

-- moveto (0-100)
+- moveTo (0-100)
-- moveup
+- moveUp
-- movedown
+- moveDown
 - stop
-- getposition
+- getPosition
 - identify

 ## Position
 The device will try to move to the exact position but will stop at approximation.
 Position will be correctly reported.

+## Changes;
+- 0.3.0, Added Charging and panel reporting.

 ## Bluetooth